versionone/api-examples/rest/apis-walkthrough.md

 ### Step 1: Construct the base Data API URL for our examples instance

-Assuming you are following along with our public examples instance, then the instance URL is:
+Recall that the instance URL that we will be using is:

 `https://www16.v1host.com/api-examples`